Search our site:

 The Bible also instructs us to pray "in the Spirit".
-We are praying to the Father, through the Holy Spirit within us, made possible by the authority of Jesus.
+As Christians, we are praying to the Father, through the Holy Spirit within us, made possible by the authority of Jesus.

 Ephesians 6:18 reminds us to also pray in the Spirit - "Pray at all times in the Spirit with every prayer and request, and stay alert in this with all perseverance and intercession for all the saints."

 Ephesians 6:18 says: "And pray in the Spirit on all occasions with all kinds of prayers and requests.
 With this in mind, be alert and always keep on praying for all the saints.

 In the Sermon on the Mount verses 6-8 of Matthew chapter 6, Jesus repeats three times: "when you pray"... not if you pray.
 As believers it is the breath of our spiritual life to spend time in prayer with our Heavenly Father.

 Remember P.R.A.Y. - Prayer Releases All Your Eternal Resources! - #ArmorOfGodStudy